Where Do I Pee? Navigating Williston as a Trans Student

 Of my five years at Williston, I’ve been out as trans nonbinary and socially transitioning for the past two.
 When I first came out in my junior year, I was, to my knowledge, the only trans person on campus.
 It was a scary feeling; it was isolating.
 This year, there are a few others like me, but the trans population at Williston is still small.

-Aster Carlstrom, a freshman from Los Altos Hills, Calif., is nonbinary and uses they/he pronouns.
-Aster has felt similar isolation after beginning at Williston this fall.
+A freshman who prefers to remain anonymous is nonbinary and uses they/he pronouns.
+They have felt similar isolation after beginning at Williston this fall.

 “At Williston being nonbinary feels like taboo,” they said.
 “As long as you do not talk about your identity or get mad at people for misgendering you, people are okay with it, but if you talk about your identity or try to advocate for yourself, people give you weird looks and just avoid you.”